weex/docker-diaspora/README.md

 This image is automatically built by [GitLab CI](https://gitlab.com/angristan/docker-diaspora/pipelines) and pushed to the [Docker Hub](https://hub.docker.com/r/angristan/diaspora/).

-**I won't update this image anymore.
+**Not updated any more by the originator (forked from angristan/docker-diaspora): I won't update this image anymore.
 Feel free to open PRs or to fork the repo.**

 ## Features